 - Managing stress well to support healthy hormone production.

-- Proper sleep of eight hours per night for optimal hormone levels.
+- Proper sleep of 7 to 9 hours per night for optimal hormone levels.

 - Post workout nutrition, including a protein shake to supply the body with amino acids after exercise.